WirthLukas/GodotRpgBase/Readme.md

 * We are moving the y offset of the sprite to -12 so that the bat looks like it would fly
 * We added another Layer for enemies
 * Press `Strg` + `D` to duplicate the enemies

+## Player Detection Zone

+You have to set the Mask of the Collision to Player, so that the signal only gets called, when a player entered the zone